c-gerke/renovate-config/README.md

 Usage: `"extends": ["github>c-gerke/renovate-config:add-labels"]`

-## rangeStrategy
+## rangeStrategy / pinDigests
 Adds a default range strategy of "pin".
-This causes Renovatet to create PRs that update dependencies to specific versions or SHA hashes where possible to ensure the most reproducible builds.
+This causes Renovate to create PRs that update dependencies to specific versions or SHA hashes where possible to ensure the most reproducible builds.
-Usage: `"rangeStrategy": "pin"`
+Usage: `"rangeStrategy": "pin"` and `"pinDigests": true`